baslare/spark_dbt_localstack/README.md

   - duckdb python script to demonstrate a few queries, on the DWH.
 - **GitHub to keep our scripts organised**:
   - well, this repo and GH Actions to demonstrate that the example works.

+All of these are organized in a docker-compose.yml file.
+You can have a look at the runs in GitHub Actions.